fpereiro/dale/readme.md

 ## Logging

-For compatibility with old browsers, dale defines and uses `dale.clog`, a function that will default to `console.log` and, if absent, will emit an `alert` statement instead.
+For compatibility with old browsers, dale defines and uses `dale.clog`, a function that will default to `console.log` and, if `console.log` is absent, will emit an `alert` statement instead.

 ## Performance